 Over the past few summers I’ve seen more FIRE BAN signs than ever before – sometimes they apply to an entire state.
 If you’re going camping, it’s your responsibility to know the current regulations.
 If you are camping in a state or federally-owned and operated park, there will be information on their website about making campfires for you to refer to beforehand.
 This is a good place to brush up on what’s allowed and what’s not in the park plus best practices for being fire smart while you’re there.
 Every environment is unique, so it’s safe to assume that there may be different do’s and don’ts for that area.

 If there is a fire ban in place, it’s for a reason – meaning the fire risk is too high and it is not possible to have a safe campfire!
 Please follow the rules and don’t have a fire during a fire ban.

 Don’t Bring In Firewood From Out of Town

 This isn’t an odd request, nor a way for locals to swindle money out of you.
 It’s a very basic and important rule to remember.
 Bringing firewood from out of town risks introducing invasive species to the area.
-Invasive species can wreak havoc on habitats and it’s best not to take a chance.
+Invasive little critters can live in the wood and when transported can wreak havoc on new habitats.
 Buy your firewood from the town you are staying in if possible, or at least try to purchase it from somewhere close by to keep the risk of invasive species low.
-If the park allows you to collect it in or around the campsite follow the 4 D’s of responsible firewood collection:
+If the area you are camping allows you to collect firewood, follow the 4 D’s of responsible firewood collection: